dazzlepansy/squeeze/readme.md

 Generate a static website from Markdown sources:

-	./tastic.sh generate /home/user/website
+	./squeeze.sh /home/user/website

 Generate source files from a static website:

-	./tastic.sh ungenerate /home/user/website
+	./unsqueeze.sh /home/user/website

 ## Still to do

 The source Markdown files are currently assumed to be plain HTML with a Markdown header containing metadata.
-I'm going to need something to convert proper Markdown to HTML, so I'll probably add Pandoc as a dependency to tastic.sh.
+I'm going to need something to convert proper Markdown to HTML, so I'll probably add Pandoc as a dependency to squeeze.sh.
 I expect this will also replace Smartypants for doing smart punctuation.